henrivain/TesseractOcrMaui/README.md

 ## What is this?

+.NET MAUI wrapper for optical character recognizion library Tesseract.
 I didn't find any good up to date C# wrapper to Tesseract that would function with Maui on Android devices.
 This library wrapps native Tesseract C/C++ libraries to usable C# interfaces.

 ## Supported platforms